Back to overview Business Transformation

 Built and Refined Design System

-• Developed a new Figma-based design system, creating standardised UI elements (e.g., buttons, icons) and data visualisation components (e.g., security alert graphs) to ensure consistency and scalability across operational interfaces.
+• Developed a new Figma-based design system with standardised UI elements and data visualisation components to ensure consistency and scalability.

-• Iteratively refined the system based on prototype feedback, enhancing visualisation styles for clarity to support rapid decision-making in high-pressure airfield environments.
+• Iteratively refined the system based on prototype feedback, enhancing visualisation styles for clarity in high-pressure airfield environments.

 04

-• Conducted iterative usability testing with 15 diverse users (security staff, ground handlers, managers), using Hotjar analytics to track interactions and optimise data visualisation (e.g., reducing clicks for queue updates to prevent turnaround delays).
+• Conducted iterative usability testing with 15 diverse users, using Hotjar analytics to track interactions and optimise data visualisation.

-• Achieved 90% task success in pre-launch testing by simplifying navigation and enhancing visualisation readability for operational clarity.
+• Achieved 90% task success in pre-launch testing by simplifying navigation and enhancing visualisation readability.

 05